AFP Modernization Act: History

 On June 20, 2018, President Rodrigo Duterte approved the Armed Forces modernization program's shopping list for Horizon 2.
 The list of projects will be implemented from 2018 to 2022, with a budget of about ₱300 billion, or about US$5.6 billion.

 On October 13, 2023, Secretary Gilberto Teodoro announced that Congress will possibly allow amendment on military modernization/procurement laws.

 In January 2024, President Bongbong Marcos approved the "Re-Horizon 3" initiative which overhauled the previous acquisition list contained in the original third phase of the modernization program.
 Re-Horizon 3 will spend up to US$35 Billion over the next decade.
+On October 8, 2024, the Self-Reliant Defense Posture (SRDP) Revitalization Act was signed by President Marcos.

 Modernization programs

 The following acquisition programs is in-line with the ongoing AFP modernization program.